Building Assessment Certificates for higher-risk buildings

 Remember:

-• building owners and managers must ensure that their building(s) continue to remain compliant, safe for residents and that Safety Case Reports are updated as required
+- building owners and managers have a responsibility to keep their building(s) compliant and safe for residents.
+They must also update Safety Case Reports as required